-Antique Chinese Porcelain Tea Bowl JAE Monogram Armorial Qianlong Qing 1780
+Antique Chinese Export Armorial Porcelain Tea Bowl JAE Monogram 1780 during the Reign of Qianlong in the Qing Dynasty painted "en grisaille" 8.7 cm D

 An antique Chinese export porcelain tea bowl painted "en grisaille" with gilding featuring a monogrammed shield or armorial.
 The painted and gilded initials are JAE, which coincidentally is also a Korean name.
 The shield is surrounded by floral garlands and surmounted with a floral pennant.
 There is a wavy dot and line rim border as well as scattered Rose and flower sprays around the outside of the bowl.

 It dates to the late eighteenth century, circa 1780, during the reign of the Emperor Qianlong 乾隆 (1736-95) in the Qing dynasty 清代.